 The Cambridge Music Tripos extends over three years.
 Part IA (Year 1) examines music of the period c.
 1550-1830 by means of studies in harmony, counterpoint, and analysis.
 Two papers in music history investigate a changing range of topics; and there is also training in aural and keyboard skills.
 Part IB (Year 2) allows you to offer some optional papers from a wide list that might include subjects in Wagner, Schenkerian Analysis, and Music and Science.
 The element of choice becomes even greater in Part II (Year 3), in which no paper is compulsory, and you can offer a vocal or instrumental recital.
 Performance studies, including choral performance, are also prominent in the Part II syllabus.

-There is no continuous assessment, but Parts IB and II allow a generous range of dissertation and portfolio submissions in addition to written examinations.
+Assessment takes place at the end of each year through written examinations; the submission of portfolios, compositions essays and dissertations; and through recitals.
 The Faculty of Music provides lectures, seminars, and classes to support all papers.
 In addition, King’s organizes for you a tailored programme of supervisions, taken either individually or in small groups, with experts in each subject.

 Music at King's